-Services that are covered for you What you must pay when you get these services Massage therapy (Therapeutic massage) Massage therapy uses touch to treat pain in the muscles and other soft tissues of the body.
-You are covered for up to 20 visits per year of massage therapy services.
-You do not need a referral for an initial visit.
-Any subsequent visits require prior authorization.
-This benefit does not apply to your maximum out-of-pocket amount. \$5 copayment for each office visit for up to 20 visits per year.
-Prior authorization rules apply Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.
+Medical nutrition therapy

+This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when referred by your doctor.

 We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and two hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's referral.
 A physician must prescribe these services and renew their referral yearly if your treatment is needed into the next calendar year.

 There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.

-Cost-sharing may apply for other services you receive during the visit.
-Prior authorization rules apply Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+Medicare Diabetes Prevention Program (MDPP)

+MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.

 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.

-There is no coinsurance, copayment, or deductible for the MDPP benefit.
-Cost-sharing may apply for other services you receive during the visit.
-Prior authorization rules apply
+There is no coinsurance. copayment, or deductible for the MDPP benefit.

-Services that are covered for you What you must pay when you get these services Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs

+These drugs are covered under Part B of Original Medicare.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post- menopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases We also cover some vaccines under our Part B and Part D prescription drug benefit.
-Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+Covered drugs include:

+- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Insulin furnished through an item of durable medical equipment (such as a medically necessary insulin pump) - Other drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa)

 You pay \$0-20% of the Medicare-approved amount for Part B chemotherapy and other Part B drugs.

 You pay no more than \$35 for a one-month supply of a Part B insulin furnished through an item of durable medical equipment, such as a medically necessary insulin pump.
-Prior authorization rules apply